 So, how much do Shopify apps cost?
 It depends on the app, but most charge a monthly recurring fee.

-It's not uncommon for stores to spend hundreds of dollars each month on apps.
-So, it's worth taking into account these fees when considering the cost of Shopify.
+It’s not uncommon for a Shopify store to spend hundreds of dollars each month on apps.
+So, it’s worth taking into account these fees when considering the cost of Shopify.

 Shopify Point of Sale (POS)

-All Shopify plans (including Shopify Starter) come with fairly comprehensive POS features.
+All Shopify plans (not including Shopify Starter) come with fairly comprehensive POS features.

-However, you may want to consider adding Shopify POS Pro to your store for access to additional POS features.
+However, you may want to consider adding Shopify POS Pro to your plan if you have a physical storefront and want to take payments in-person.

-Shopify Email Pricing: Send 2,500 free emails per month for free and then pay $1 for every 1,000 additional emails.
+Shopify Email pricing: Send 10,000 emails per month for free and then pay $1 for every 1,000 additional emails.

 Email marketing is an essential aspect of ecommerce sales, so it’s worth noting that Shopify offers an email service.

-Shopify Email allows you to send up to 2,500 emails per month for free.
-After that, you'll pay $1 for every additional 1,000 emails — which works out to be $0.001 per email.
+Shopify Email allows you to send up to 10,000 manual or automated emails per month for free.
+After that, you’ll pay $1 for every additional 1,000 emails—which works out to be one-tenth of a cent per email.

-Shopify Discount Price: 10% discount when paying for 1 year upfront and 20% discount when paying for 2 years upfront.
+Shopify Discount pricing: 10% discount when paying for one year upfront, and 20% discount when paying for two years upfront.
 Plus, annual plans provide access to additional features.

 You can benefit from considerable Shopify discounts when you opt for Shopify’s annual plan and pay for your subscription annually or biennially.